 • What are the supplemental documents, files, artifacts, and/or emails that you typically expect for a contract?

-• Do you need to organize these supplemental information in to unique folders to better organize and control them?
+• Do you need to organize this supplemental information into unique folders to better organize and control them?

-• At what point do higher value contracts needs additional levels of approval?
+• At what point do higher value contracts need additional levels of approval?

 • Can lower risk contracts be self-service driven?